-Brigitta collaborates with DeepSense to link research and behind-scene stories through data visualizations.
+Brigitta Zhao collaborates with DeepSense to link research and behind-scene stories through data visualizations.

 Smart Atlantic Buoys are located along the Atlantic Coast, constantly collecting and sharing real-time weather and ocean data to support coastal and ocean management efforts.
 The Smart Atlantic Buoy located in the Halifax harbour is used by the Atlantic Pilotage Authority to determine if conditions allow for safe entry into the harbour.
 DeepSense is working on creating a predictive machine learning model to help support management decisions if the Halifax Harbour buoy was to go offline.
 Learn more about Phase 1 of the project by clicking here and Phase 2 of the project by clicking here.